msitworld/SlackLogger/README.md

 # SlackLogger
-An API service to log event in the Slack paltform
+An API service to log event in the Slack platform